 - Susceptible to scams

-How to arrange a cash pickup
+How to make a cash pickup payment

 Now that we understand what cash pickup is, how it is used, and how to do it safely, below is a brief outline of how to arrange one.